 Munching popcorn is one of the most favorite past times of many of us, especially when watching movies.
 No doubt, it is a healthy snack with high fiber levels and low calories; but not for all.
 So, what about popcorn and diabetes?
 Can people having high sugar levels take it often?
-Popcorns are high in carbs, which makes it not so suitable meal for them.
+Popcorns are high in carbs, which makes them not so suitable meal for them.
 People with diabetes can’t break down carbs easily and take insulin and other medicines for it.
 Therefore, if you have diabetes, avoid having popcorns with a movie; you can have other alternatives.

 Carbohydrates increase blood sugar levels.
 Despite popcorn being healthy, people with diabetes can’t take it too often.
 To know about the exact intake amounts as per your blood sugar level, discuss with the doctor.
 Usually, people follow different diet plans when having diabetes.
-In it, they divide different proportion of meals; these vary for breakfast, lunch, and dinner.
+In it, they divide different proportions of meals; these vary for breakfast, lunch, and dinner.
 It is good to control the disease in the initial phases as if it progresses; diabetes can be dangerous and even cause death.

 Diets for diabetes

 Following are a few of the common types of diet; however, consult the doctor before using any plan.

 The diet requires an intake of 20 grams or fewer amounts of carbohydrates in a day.
 It is a low-carb diet and is popular in diabetics.
 However, the exact amounts of carb intake depend individually on the person’s sugar levels.

 The diet consists mainly of vegetables.
 It is suitable for vegetarians, vegans, or people with low carbs.
 As the plan has minimum carb levels, many people with diabetes feel it convenient to follow the plan.
 Moreover, the veggies keep them refreshed and active.

 Despite these and many other diets, talk to the health care provider about your specific requirements if you have diabetes.